Ma-Pe-Ma/Betting-Competition/ReadMe.md

 The application automatically updates its result database after every match (but the update can be invoked manually too).

+The users can get notified through the browser's [webpush](https://web.dev/articles/push-notifications-web-push-protocol) messages if they subscribe to notificiations on the home page.

 ### Additional scopes for the admins
 This section only appears for admins they have permission to do this additional tasks: